ivanslapnicar/NumericalMathematics/README.md

 > Pluto.run()
 ```

-You can now run notebooks which are located in the directory `NumericalMathematics/Lectures`
+You can now run notebooks which are located in the directories `NumericalMathematics/Lectures/Jupyter/` and `NumericalMathematics/Lectures/Pluto/`.